ericwyles/garden-gnome/README.md

 | :----------------------------------------------------------------------------------------------: |
 |                                   _Histogram of 1000 runtimes_                                   |

-The runtime variability depends heavily on the luck involved in unlocking the Juicy Queenbeet.
+Runtime variability depends heavily on Juicy Queenbeet unlock probability.

-The Wiki's strategy for [Grinding Sugar Lumps](https://cookieclicker.fandom.com/wiki/Garden#Grinding_Sugar_lumps) suggests it _can_ be done in around 5.5 hours.
-It also proposes more advanced techniques like "plot splitting" (i.e., attempting two mutations at once on larger plots).
+The Wiki's [Grinding Sugar Lumps](https://cookieclicker.fandom.com/wiki/Garden#Grinding_Sugar_lumps) strategy suggests completion in around 5.5 days using advanced techniques like plot splitting (attempting two mutations simultaneously on larger plots).
+This mod attempts only one mutation at a time to reduce complexity, and achieves the same unlock velocity.

-Given that this mod's average performance is roughly the same as that ballpark figure, and implementing those advanced strategies would add significant complexity (and potential bugs!), I've decided to only ever attempt on mutation at a time.

-**Smaller Gardens:** A Level 3 (3x3) Garden with only Fertilizer (<300 Farm buildings) can take 3-6 weeks to unlock all seeds, sometimes longer in very unlucky Juicy Queenbeet mutation outcomes.
-With Woodchips unlocked, you can consistently unlock all seeds in 2-3 weeks.
-This is an academic exercise, because during that time you could have upgraded your farm level several times from the daily sugar lump drops.
+**Smaller Gardens:** Level 3 (3x3) with only Fertilizer (<300 Farm buildings) typically takes 3-6 weeks.
+With Wood Chips unlocked, 2-3 weeks is typical.

 ## Current Gaps & Limitations

-- **No Bells and Whistles (UI/Config):** There's no UI integration – no alerts, no configuration options.
-This was built for personal use, and adding UI isn't planned.
-What you see (or rather, don't see) is what you get!
+- **No UI/Config:** No UI integration, alerts, or configuration options.
-- **Two-Parent Mutation Restart:** For two-parent mutations, the mod waits for the whole setup to decay before restarting.
-It doesn't check each tick if a mutation is still possible (especially tricky logic when syncing plants with different timers).
-This smarter check _is_ implemented for single-parent mutations (it implemented to speed up Juicy Queenbeet attempts).
+- **Two-Parent Mutation Restart:** Waits for full decay before restarting two-parent mutations.
+Does not check each tick if mutation is still possible.
+Single-parent mutations are optimized, but the additional complexity to implement in two-parent mutations wasn't worth the small benefit.
-- **Amnesia on Refresh:** The mod remembers its current target plant/upgrade to avoid losing progress on an attempt if a new plant is unlocked, but this memory is wiped clean if you refresh the game page, and a different attempt may be started.
-- **Bankrupcy:** If you don't have enough cookies in the bank, this mod will continue to attempt to plant, resulting in incomplete layouts.
-There are several provisions in place not to _waste_ cookies, however, we don't pause based on cookie inventory.
-Just turn off the mod!
+- **No State Persistence:** Current target is remembered in-memory but cleared on page refresh.
+- **No Cookie Balance Checking:** Continues planting attempts regardless of cookie balance, which may result in incomplete layouts.

 ## How to Run

-### Bookmarklet (Easiest!)
+### Bookmarklet

 Copy this code and save it as a bookmark.
 Paste it in the URL section.
-To activate, click the bookmark when the game is open.
+Click the bookmark when the game is open to activate.

 ```javascript
 javascript: (function () {